massgravel/Microsoft-Activation-Scripts/README.md

   **Microsoft Activation Scripts (MAS):**

-   A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.
+   A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detection and user-friendliness.

   **[Download Link](https://github.com/massgravel/Microsoft-Activation-Scripts/releases)** <br/>